Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Food and Drink Costs in Romania

 Romania is a great destination for travellers who enjoy eating out without blowing the budget.
 About half of our accommodation included breakfast, which helped keep food costs down.
 On the mornings it didn’t, we’d usually pick up drinking yoghurt and fruit from the supermarket—easy, portable, and surprisingly varied.
-(The range of high-protein drinking yoghurts in Europe continues to impress me.)
+(The range of high-protein drinking yoghurts across Europe continues to impress me.)

 Lunch was typically our main meal of the day.
 We’d stop at a local restaurant or café for a generous main course and a glass of wine or beer.
 Sometimes we’d add a starter or dessert, depending on how hungry we were or how good the menu looked.
 Most meals were so filling that dinner was usually just a light snack back at the apartment.